jpaulet/portfolio/README.md

 # Description

 Personal portfolio build in simple HTML & CSS (bootstrap).
-Added some libraries like Lightbox for the gallery and emoiji for the icons.
-Added font-awesome fonts (Raleway).

 File structure:
  /development - Development files
  /production - Compliled & minified files
  index.html - Main file.

- There are some useful npm scripts like: npm run dev or npm build (see Package.json).